Can anyone help with the Long Jump?

 - Learn new skills, level of responsibility and much more

 - Get a reference; employers are generally impressed by the skills and commitment of volunteers.

 Whatever your motivation becoming an official is a great way to enjoy athletics from a different perspective.
 It’s also a great opportunity to get outdoors, meet new friends and get closer to the action!

 Our club officials have all started as parents of athletes.
 Their shared interests have brought them to training sessions and competitions where the qualified officials run each event.

 The more volunteers we have available at the club attending matches the less they individually have to do.

 Details on the officials’ pathway can be found at EA Officials, but even assisting the qualified official of the club will ensure that the events run to time and that all distances and times are within the rules of the sport.

 If you decide that you want to progress and get qualified then Team Bath AC will fund the training and DBS check, in return for assisting at their competition matches.
-You’ll need to attend a UKA recognised 1 day course and keep a logbook of 4 experiences in a year for Level 1, or 10 in a year for Level 2.
-It couldn’t be simpler.
 Full details can be found here on the different levels of progression available.

 It is also worth noting that the two leagues that Team Bath AC compete in have a requirement for a minimum number of qualified officials and unqualified assistants.
 So you could be helping the team win the league simply by raking the long jump pit for 20 minutes!
 You just have to volunteer and sign in at the event.